expo/expo/docs/pages/versions/unversioned/sdk/webbrowser.md

 #### Returns

+The promise resolves with `{ type: 'mayInitWithUrl', package: string, url: string }`.

-### `WebBrowser.coolDown(package)`
+### `WebBrowser.coolDownAsync(browserPackage)`

-_Andrdoi Only_
+_Andrdoi only_

-This methods removes all bindings to services created by warmUp or mayInitWithUrl.
+This methods removes all bindings to services created by [`warmUpAsync`](#webbrowserwarmupasyncnbrowserpackage) or [`mayInitWithUrlAsync`](#webbrowseramayinitwithurlsyncurl-package).
 You should call this method once you don't need them to avoid potential memory leaks.
 However, those binding would be cleared once your application is destroyed, which might be sufficient in most cases.

 #### Arguments

-- **package (_string_)** -- **Optional** -- package of browser to be cooled.
+- **browserPackage (_string_)** -- **optional** -- package of browser to be cooled.
 If not set, preferred browser will be used.

 #### Returns

-The promise resolves with `{ result: 'cooling' }` when cooling is performed, or `{ result: 'Nothing to cool down' }` when there was no connection to be dismissed.
+The promise resolves with `{ type: 'cooling', package: string }` when cooling is performed, or `{ result: 'Nothing to cool down' }` when there was no connection to be dismissed.

 ### `WebBrowser.dismissBrowser()`

 _iOS Only_

-Dismisses the system's presented web browser.
+Dismisses the presented web browser.

 #### Returns